-The reason for this, is that despite all of the things that the Bitcoin white paper arguably got right, it is widely accepted that it wasn’t without flaw.
+The reason for this is that despite all of the things that the Bitcoin white paper arguably got right, it is widely accepted that it wasn’t without flaws.

 There’s a concept in blockchain that is called the ‘blockchain trilemma’ which essentially states that out of decentralization, security, and scalability, the blockchain can only ever provide two out of three.

 As is human nature, rather than accept that as fact, many have accepted it as a challenge and take to minting new coins in the hopes that they’ll perfect the work that Satoshi Sakamoto set the groundwork for back in 2009.

 Where does marketing factor into this?
 Well, there is a very dedicated segmentation of the population who are dedicating their life to solving some of the inefficiencies that blockchain presents and they tend to be ardently idealistic, and quick to support, adopt, and contribute to any project that is seeking the ultimate truth of blockchain to put the trilemma to rest – if you’re up for the challenge.